 Construction on the new Governor’s Mansion was completed in the spring of 2018.
 The mansion features several meeting spaces as well as private living quarters for the Governor and First Lady.
 The basement of the mansion houses the remains of all past North Dakota Governors dating back to John Miller, North Dakota’s first governor.

-The mansion’s design was outsourced to a Minnesota firm who later designed the state’s new tourism logo.
+The mansion’s design was outsourced to a Minnesota firm who was instrumental in the design of North Dakota’s revised tourism logo.

 The Flickertail Times is a satirical humor blog featuring all things North Dakota.
 Feedback?
 We’d love to hear it.
 Send it all to: firstname.lastname@example.org